algolia/algolia-cli-old/readme.md

 Import a local CSV or JSON file of synonyms to an Algolia index.
 Some public synonym files can be downloaded from [this repository](https://github.com/algolia/synonym-dictionaries).
 Disclaimer: These are not intended to be all encompassing -- edits may be needed for your use case.

+Note that if importing a CSV file, the expected format is file with no headers and with each row of comma-separated values being a group of synonyms for each other.

 ##### Usage:

 ```shell